ziemekwolski/nkgv/_posts/2022-05-12-Vegan-Poke-Bowl-with-Barbecue-Turnip.md

 Warm up the oven to 375F.
 While the oven is warming, start peeling and slicing the turnip into bite-size cubes.
 Season it with all the above list of turnip ingredients and mix it into a bowl.
 Layer it evenly onto a cookie tray.
 Bake for 25-30 mins, mixing in about halfway through the process.
 It's done when the turnip is dry and crunchy to the touch.
-I like cooking the quinoa while I'm baking the turnip. (link to how to cook quinoa).
+I like [cooking the quinoa](https://www.youtube.com/shorts/QZNwJxjEidE) while I'm baking the turnip.

 __*The Mushrooms*__